GianRomani/Notes/README.md

 # Notes

-Notes, ideas and references for my thesis, taken using *Obsidian* (https://obsidian.md/).
+Notes written using *Obsidian* (https://obsidian.md/).

-Requirements' file was written using [pipreqs](https://github.com/bndr/pipreqs) library.

-Index in index.txt (created using a modified version of the [rptree](https://github.com/realpython/rptree) library) -> index_generator.py
+This repository was born to collect notes and ideas for my thesis..